sindresorhus/camelcase/readme.md

 Type: `string | string[]`

-String to convert to camel case.
+The string to convert to camel case.

 #### options